-II.1 Unified Theory of Acceptance and Use Technology (UTAUT)
+A. Unified Theory of Acceptance and Use of Technology (UTAUT)

 UTAUT is one of the most important information technology acceptance theories [18], [31].
 This is due to the fact that it could predict the acceptance of an information technology in approximately 70% of the cases.
-Comparing with TAM, it could only predict the acceptance of an information technology in approximately 40% of the cases.
-Additionally, unlike other information technology acceptance theories, in UTAUT there are four moderators (Age, Gender, Experience, and Voluntariness of use) that could explain the relationships between its constructs and behavioral intention to use an information technology.
-On the other hand, the validity of UTAUT in the information system context needs further testing [18].
+Comparing with the Technology Acceptance Model (TAM), it could only predict the acceptance of an information technology in approximately 40% of the cases.
+Additionally, Additionally, UTAUT investigated the effect of four moderators (Age, Gender, Experience, and Voluntariness of use) on the relationships between its constructs and behavioral intention to use an information technology.
+On the other hand, the validity of UTAUT in the information systems context needs further testing [18].

-Therefore in this study the extended UTAUT with some of information system successful factors that mentioned below in this section is going to be tested.
+Therefore in this study the extended UTAUT with some of information systems successful factors will be tested.
 Thus, the following hypotheses have been proposed for this study.

-- H1.
-Performance expectancy will have direct effect on the employees' intention to use web based training system. - H2.
-Effort expectancy will have direct effect on the employees' intention to use web based training system. - H3.
-Social influence will have direct effect on the employees' intention to use web based training system. - H4.
-Facilitating conditions will have direct effect on the employees' intention to use web based training system. - H5.
-The relationship between performance expectancy and behavioral intention will be moderated by Age and Gender - H6.
-The relationship between effort expectancy and behavioral intention will be moderated by Age, Gender and Experience. - H7.
+H1.
+Performance expectancy will have a direct effect on the employees' intention to use web-based training systems.

+H2.
+Effort expectancy will have a direct effect on the employees' intention to use web-based training systems.

+H3.
+Social influence will have a direct effect on the employees' intention to use web-based training systems.

+H4.
+Facilitating conditions will have a direct effect on the employees' intention to use web-based training systems.

+H5.
+The relationship between performance expectancy and behavioral intention will be moderated by Age and Gender.

+H6.
+The relationship between effort expectancy and behavioral intention will be moderated by Age, Gender and Experience.

+H7.
 The influence of social influence on behavioral intention will be moderated by Age, Gender and Experience.

-II.2 System Flexibility
+B. System Flexibility

-Many scholars introduced the perceived flexibility as one of the critical factors to understand user's behavioral acceptance of e-learning system [16], [24], [15], [22].
-Flexibility of e-learning system was defined as the degree to which individual believes that he/she can access the system from anywhere at any time [16].
-Adapting this construct to examine the acceptance of web based training system by public sector's employees suggests that they will accept web based training system if they believe that they can access the system from anywhere at any time.
-Hsia and Tseng [16]; Sahin and Shelley [24]; Nanayakkara [22] and Lim et al. [17] argued that perceived flexibility of e-learning system positively influence user's intention to use e-learning system.
+Many scholars introduced the perceived flexibility as one of the critical factors to understand user's behavioral acceptance of e-learning systems [16], [24], [15], [22].
+Flexibility of e-learning system was defined as the degree to which an individual believes that he/she can access the system from anywhere at any time [16].
+Adapting this construct to examine the acceptance of web based training systems by public sector employees suggests that they will accept web based training systems if they believe that they can access the system from anywhere at any time.
+Hsia and Tseng [16]; Sahin and Shelley [24]; Nanayakkara [22] and Lim et al. [17] argued that perceived flexibility of elearning systems.
 Therefore, the following hypothesis is proposed.

 H8.
-System flexibility has a positive effect on employees' intention to use web based training system.
+System flexibility has a positive effect on employees' intention to use web based training systems.

-II.3 System Interactivity
+C. System Interactivity

-The interactions between instructors and learners, learners themselves, and learners with organization are the key elements of learning process [1].
-Development of technologies which used in the e-learning context increases the ability of individuals to interact from anywhere at any time.
-Adapting this construct (system interactivity) to the web based training system suggests that the public sector employees think that by using web based training system will enable them to interact among each other and other members of the organizations from anywhere at any time.
+The interactions between instructors and learners, amongst learners themselves, and learners with the organization are the key elements of learning process [1].
+Development of technologies which are used in the elearning context increases the ability of individuals to interact from anywhere at any time.
+Adapting this construct (system interactivity) to the web-based training systems suggests that the public sector employees think that by using web based training systems will enable them to interact among each other and other members of the organizations from anywhere at any time.

-Although, few studies have paid attention to this factor, Abbad et al. [1] suggested that system interactivity has indirect impact on the user's intention to use e-learning system through perceived usefulness and perceived ease of use.
-Additionally, Davis [14] found that perceived usefulness and perceived ease of use fully mediates effect of system's characteristics on user's intention to use the e-mail technology.
-Consequently, because many scholars agree that perceived performance expectancy and perceived effort expectancy similar to perceived usefulness and perceived ease of use [31], [33] [18], the following hypotheses are proposed.
+Although, few studies have paid attention to this factor, Abbad et al. [1] suggested that system interactivity has indirect impact on the user's intention to use e-learning systems through perceived usefulness and perceived ease of use.
+Davis [14] found that perceived usefulness and perceived ease of use fully mediates effect of system's characteristics on user's intention to use the e-mail technology.
+Consequently, because many scholars agree that perceived performance expectancy and perceived effort expectancy are similar to perceived usefulness and perceived ease of use [31], [33] [18], the following hypotheses are proposed.